pathfinder-for-autonomous-navigation/Documentation/source/ground/Recieving_Downlinks.rst

 * `How serialized satellite information is organized and sent over radio <https://pan-software.readthedocs.io/en/latest/flight_software/subsystems/telemetry.html#downlink-producer>`_.

-The downlink parser reads files each containing a statefield information of a groups of flows with varying priorities and processes them at a bit level.
+The downlink parser reads files/packets containing the statefield information of a groups of flows with varying priorities and processes them at a bit level.
 If the first bit of a packet is 1, then that signifies the start of a new downlink frame.
-The downlink producer will continue to read serialized data until it recieved another frame that starts with 1.
-Once that next frame that starts with 1 is recieved, the downlink parser finishes processing the most recently collected frame and returns the statefield information as a JSON object.
+The downlink producer will continue to read serialized data until it recieves another frame that starts with 1.
+Once the downlink parser reads the next packet that starts with 1, that means the previous frame is finished and the downlink parser returns the most recently collected frame as a JSON object.